Domain Generalization using Causal Matching: Evaluation and implementation details

 Following prior works~\cite{cohen2020limits}, we use the pre-trained DenseNet-121 architecture for classification.
-We use the following data augmentations: Random Crop, Horizontal Flip, and Affine Transformations.
-We further create spurious correlations, all the images of the class 0 in the training domains (NIH, ChexPert) are translated vertically downwards; while no such translation is done for the test domain (RSNA).
-We translate the images in each source domain by a fixed amount, which varies over different source domains.
-For the images in the source domain NIH, we translate all the pixels of each image downwards by 45 units, whereas for the source domain ChexPert, we translate 30 units.
+We use the following data augmentations: Random Crop and Random Horizontal Flip.
+We further create spurious correlations, all the images of the class 0 in the training domains are translated vertically downwards; while no such translation is done for the test domain.
+We translate the images in each source domain by a fixed amount, which varies over different source domains (NIH (45), ChexPert (35), RSNA (15)).
 This leads to a downward shift in the position of lungs in the images for the class 0 as compared to those for class 1, which could lead to models utilizing this spurious relative difference in position of lungs for the classifications task.